cincuranet/blog/_posts/233795-net-developerdays-2019.md

 Hope to meet all of you there.

-{% include attachment, post: page, name: "async.pdf", description: "Most Common Mistakes in Using Tasks and in Asynchronous Code - Slides" %}
+{{ include "attachment" page "async.pdf" "Most Common Mistakes in Using Tasks and in Asynchronous Code - Slides" }}

-{% include attachment, post: page, name: "async-demos.7z", description: "Most Common Mistakes in Using Tasks and in Asynchronous Code - Code" %}
+{{ include "attachment" page "async-demos.7z" "Most Common Mistakes in Using Tasks and in Asynchronous Code - Code" }}

-{% include attachment, post: page, name: "ef.pdf", description: "From Zero to Hero With Entity Framework Core - Slides" %}
+{{ include "attachment" page "ef.pdf" "From Zero to Hero With Entity Framework Core - Slides" }}

-{% include attachment, post: page, name: "ef-demos.7z", description: "From Zero to Hero With Entity Framework Core - Code" %}
+{{ include "attachment" page "ef-demos.7z" "From Zero to Hero With Entity Framework Core - Code" }}

-{% include attachment, post: page, name: "roslyn.pdf", description: "Using Roslyn to improve your codebase - Slides" %}
+{{ include "attachment" page "roslyn.pdf" "Using Roslyn to improve your codebase - Slides" }}

-{% include attachment, post: page, name: "roslyn-demos.7z", description: "Using Roslyn to improve your codebase - Code" %}
+{{ include "attachment" page "roslyn-demos.7z" "Using Roslyn to improve your codebase - Code" }}

 [1]: https://net.developerdays.pl/
 [2]: https://net.developerdays.pl/#speakers